14 Characteristics of A Blog (that grows + makes money)

 Using relevant categories and tags creates a coherent website architecture and makes it easier for your readers and Google to navigate your content.

-Choosing the right categories and tags are a part of a good content strategy.
-You can learn more in this content mapping article.
+Choosing the right categories and tags are a part of a winning blog content strategy.

 6. SEO Optimized